 Design & Connectivity

-Samsung’s 1000R curved monitors have received mixed response by users.
-Some hate it, others love it, and then there are those who just got used to it.
+Samsung’s 1000R curved monitors have received mixed responses from users.
+Some hate it, others love it, and then there are those who just get used to it.

 On this 34″ ultrawide monitor, the 1000R curvature is not that much different than 1500R, so it won’t be an issue for most people.
 In fact, it helps with the immersion and reduces the issues caused by narrow viewing angles of the VA panel technology.